beesness/game/README.md

 5. **Can I use a drone and buy more beesness cards with the loot?**

 	Not during the same turn.
 You'll have to wait your next turn to invest your loot into new beesness cards.
+6. **Can I lend honey to other players?**

+	Yas.
+As long as you trust them to pay their debt back...